 Recommendations are grouped according to categories identified by the College in High School Alliance's State Policy Roadmap: Course Access and Availability; Program Integrity and Credit Transfer; Instructor Capacity; Navigational Supports; Equity Goal and Public Reporting; and Finance.
-The College in High School Alliance's State Policy Goals for each of these areas can be viewed in the Roadmap document.18 The Dual Enrollment recommendations are group into tiers, with Tier 1 signifying recommendations that continue and strengthen existing work, Tier 2 signifying recommendations that are achievable with some changes to resources and/or policy, and Tier 3 signifying recommendation includes notes on 1) the impact, defined as the degree to which the recommendation would help us achieve our goals of equity and scale in Dual Enrollment; 2) the ease of implementation of the recommendation, defined as the level of infrastructure or policy change required; and 3) the entity responsible for implementation.
+The College in High School Alliance's State Policy Goals for each of these areas can be viewed in the Roadmap document.
+The Dual Enrollment recommendations are group into tiers, with Tier 1 signifying recommendations that continue and strengthen existing work, Tier 2 signifying recommendations that are achievable with some changes to resources and/or policy, and Tier 3 signifying recommendations that would require significant shifts in resources, infrastructure, and/or policy.
+Each recommendation includes notes on 1) the impact, defined as the degree to which the recommendation would help us achieve our goals of equity and scale in Dual Enrollment; 2) the ease of implementation of the recommendation, defined as the level of infrastructure or policy change required; and 3) the entity responsible for implementation.
 Within these tiers, recommendations are ordered based on input from the Dual Enrollment Working Group, and top priority recommendations are starred.